ortus-boxlang/boxlang-docs/extra-credit/mvc.md

 ![MVC Plus](../.gitbook/assets/mvc-plus.png)

 MVC Plus shows us how you can further partition your model layer into more layers.
 We can identify now a layer of service CFCs and data access object CFCs.
-The main transportation of data between these layers by default is implied to be Boxlang Query objects.
+The main transportation of data between these layers by default is implied to be BoxLang Query objects.

 \---